aosabook/500lines/modeller/chapter.md

 ``````````````````````````````````````````

 ### Nodes
-We have seen we render the design by calling `render` on each of the items in the `node_list` member of the Scene instance.
+In the Scene's `render` function, we calling `render` on each of the items in the Scene's `node_list`.
 But what are the elements
 of that list?
 We call them Nodes.
 Conceptually, a `Node` is anything that can be placed in the scene.
 Anything that exists in the design is a `Node`.
 In object oriented software, we write `Node` as an abstract base class.
 Any classes that represent objects to be placed in the `Scene` will inherit from `Node`.